 Members of the visiting team will keep the following points clearly in mind: In view of the public responsibility assumed by ACSI in undertaking the accreditation of schools, an important trust has been placed in the visiting team to conduct and report its investigations thoroughly.
-Thus, ACSI will ensure that every committee member does the following:
+Thus, ACSI will ensure that every team member does the following:

-- 1. Becomes familiar with the self-study report, in particular those parts for which he or she has been assigned specific responsibility, in order to be able to use the observation time efficiently. - Contributes to a report that will be sufficiently detailed and comprehensive to be both a reliable basis for the decision of the accreditation commission and a useful working document for the future development of the school. - 3.
+- 1. Becomes familiar with the self-study report, in particular those parts for which he or she has been assigned specific responsibility, in order to be able to use the observation time efficiently. - 2.
+Contributes to a report that will be sufficiently detailed and comprehensive to be both a reliable basis for the decision of the accreditation commission and a useful working document for the future development of the school. - 3.
 Holds all information of the school in confidence.

-Though the school's standards must warrant ACSI approval if accreditation is to be granted, committee members will be aware that the school is being evaluated first and foremost in terms of its own philosophy and objectives.
+Though the school's standards must warrant ACSI approval if accreditation is to be granted, team members will be aware that the school is being evaluated first and foremost in terms of its own philosophy and objectives.
 It must also be clearly understood that when classrooms are being observed, teams should look for compliance with health and safety standards and age-appropriate instructional strategies.

-The team members, when in private with one another and when in contact with representatives of the school, will have an open-minded and constructive attitude and will endeavor to be of service, with an emphasis on assisting the school rather than sitting in judgment on it.
+The team members, when in private with one another and when in contact with representatives of the school, will have an open-minded and constructive attitude and will endeavor to be of service with an emphasis on assisting the school rather than sitting in judgment on it.

 The visiting team may conclude its visit with a faculty meeting at which it reviews major commendations and recommendations.
-However, no decision or recommendation about whether the school will be accredited can be suggested at this stage, nor will information about the school and the visit be released or communicated to any outside parties by the visiting team.
+A recommendation may be shared with the school about whether the school will be accredited; however, no information about the school and the visit should be released or communicated to any outside parties by the visiting team.

-6. ACCREDITATION COMMISSION
+ACCREDITATION COMMISSION

-At the conclusion of the committee visit, the committee's report will be forwarded to the appropriate ACSI regional or global office.
-The committee's report will be reviewed at the appropriate meeting of the ACSI Regional Accreditation Commission, and action will be taken regarding the school's status and term of accreditation.
+At the conclusion of the team visit, the team's report will be forwarded to the appropriate ACSI USA or ACSI Global office.
+The team's report will be reviewed at the appropriate meeting of the ACSI regional accreditation commission, and action will be taken regarding the school's status and term of accreditation.
 A final report will be mailed to the school after the decision on accreditation has been made.

-7. MAINTAINING ACCREDITATION: A COMMITMENT TO A SYSTEMATIC PLAN FOR IMPROVEMENT
+MAINTAINING ACCREDITATION: A COMMITMENT TO A SYSTEMATIC PLAN FOR IMPROVEMENT